What to Do When You Get a Job Offer

 Sometimes a person will get a job offer that isn't exactly what they need it to be in order to accept.
 This doesn't mean you can't make it work.
 Negotiating with potential employers can be tricky though, so ask a mentor or close friend for career advice before going back to the company to negotiate.

-If you need to discuss or negotiate your job offer, reach out to the person that sent the offer letter to set up a meeting or phone call.
+Reach out to the person that sent the offer letter to set up a meeting or phone call to discuss the job offer.
 You can send an email with your concerns or changes and ask to speak about them in more detail.
 It's always good to send a note with your concerns in advance of your conversation.

 If you worked with a recruiter, you can reach out to them about negotiating.
 Depending on how involved they are, they might determine who goes back to the company.